 Sketch – The Lecture Room & Library

-The penultimate eatery on our guide to all seven three-Michelin-star restaurants in the UK is the Lecture Room & Library at Sketch.
+Another eatery on our guide to all eight three-Michelin-star restaurants in the UK is the Lecture Room & Library at Sketch.

 Haute-cuisine by the remarkable chef Pierre Gagnaire is served up upon the second floor of the fashionable Grade II listed surrounds of Christian Dior’s former London HQ, just above the playful pink-hued parlor on the ground floor.